osmannyildiz/ngm/docs/initial-spec.md

 ## Notes

 - Config files will have the extension ".nginx", but that part won't be shown to or expected from the user through commands.
 - No-subdomain and www subdomain will always be managed by the same server block.
 This will be assumed, not enforced or verified.
-The file name will be the domain and TLD, wont include the "www" subdomain part.
+The file name will be the domain and TLD, it won't include the "www" subdomain part.
 In grouped lists it will be denoted as "@/www".
 - If the config check fails, Nginx service won't be reloaded, instead the user will be notified of the error.
 Changes will still persist.
 - If fzf is exited without a selection, the command will exit, informing the user that no action was taken.
 - When we say "a valid domain name", it can include subdomains or not.